-Symbols on the batteries

-Use protective goggles.

-Further information in the owner's manual for the car.

-Store the battery out of the reach of children.

-The battery contains corrosive acid.
+Symbols on the e batteries Use protective goggles.
+Risk of exp Further information in the owner's manual for the car.
+Must be ta Store the battery out of the reach of children.
+NOTE An expended starter battery of tery must be recycled in an e safe manner since it contains The battery contains corro- sive acid.
+Related information • Starter battery - general (p • Battery - Start/Stop (p.
+38)

-Avoid sparks and naked flames.
+Avoid sparks and naked flames. kplosion. taken for recycling.